YoTi1412/online_shopping_application/README.md

 ### services we are going to build :
 + Product service : Creat and View products, acts as Product Catalog. [done]
 + Order Service : Can order Products. [done]
-+ Inventory Service : Can check if product is in stock or not
++ Inventory Service : Can check if product is in stock or not [done]
 + Notification Service : Can send notifications after order is placed
 + Order Service, Inventory Service and Notification Service are going to interact with each other.
 + Synchronous and Asynchronous Communication.